sjwilliams/scrollstory/README.md

 # Scrollstory

-jQuery widget for stacked, scroll-based stories (or items) that need to give focus to a single item at a time.
+jQuery UI widget for stacked, scroll-based stories (or items) that need to give focus to a single item at a time.

 Key features include:
 - 100% style agnostic.
 Just a collection of scroll-based patterns I often use.